 Given that the series alternates between black and gray and black and black morality, it's entirely possible that we aren't supposed to side with the Winchesters, and it's an intentional instance of them playing villain protagonist rather than antihero.

-One of the more glaring flaws in the rejected Wonder Woman (2011 pilot).
+One of the more glaring flaws in the rejected Wonder Woman 2011 Pilot.
 In this version Diana is a vigilante who brutalizes, tortures, and even kills Mooks in pursuit of her idea of justice — not to mention holding a press conference so she can tell everyone that Elizabeth Hurley's company is evil, admitting that she doesn't have any proof but she just knows that she's right.
 After rampaging her way through Hurley's company, the episode ends with her getting a standing ovation from her employees and the federal investigator (who just so happens to be her ex-boyfriend) lies to his superiors and tells them that there's no reason to go after Wonder Woman.
 At no point is this presented with the slightest bit of irony.
-Is it any wonder this thing didn't get picked up?

 In one example, a woman named Kezia is portrayed as the protagonist.
 She refuses to pay her taxes and has her home sold at auction.
 When Harriet buys the house, she's portrayed as the antagonist and everyone in town agrees with Kezia's side of the story.
 No one ever mentions the fact that Kezia should have read her own mail.
 After all, she works at the post office where she reads everyone else's mail.
 This is particularly interesting because there is another episode where Harriet is seen as the bad guy for listening in on phone conversations.
 Kezia does the same thing with mail, but is the good guy.